You don’t need to memorise this page before you start building. Treat it as a reference and come back when you hit a term that needs more explanation.

 - Your server reads the data and does whatever it needs to do (update a database, notify a user, release an order)

-payment.completed— A payment you sent has been confirmedpayment.failed— A payment you sent did not go throughcollection.received— Money has arrived in one of your collection accountsaccount.created— A virtual account has been successfully createdkyc.verified— A KYC check has been completed
+payment.completed: a payment you sent has been confirmedpayment.failed: a payment you sent didn’t go throughcollection.received: money has arrived in one of your collection accountsaccount.created: a virtual account has been successfully createdkyc.verified: a KYC check has been completed

 9. Circuit Breaker

 What it means: A circuit breaker is a safety mechanism that automatically pauses requests when our system detects that one of the downstream services (like the core banking API) is under stress or behaving unexpectedly.
 When the problem clears, the circuit breaker “resets” and normal operations resume.
 The analogy: Think of the fuse box in your home.
-When there is an electrical fault — say a power surge — the fuse blows to protect your appliances.
+When there’s an electrical fault (say a power surge), the fuse blows to protect your appliances.
 Once the fault is fixed, you reset the fuse and everything works again.
 The circuit breaker does the same for our API: it stops traffic to a struggling service to prevent a cascade of failures, then lets traffic through again once the service recovers.
-What this means for you: If a request gets a response headerX-Circuit-Breaker-Open: true, it means that particular service is temporarily paused.
-Do not hammer the API with retries — wait a few seconds, then try again.
+What this means for you: If a request gets a response headerX-Circuit-Breaker-Open: true, that particular service is temporarily paused.
+Don’t hammer the API with retries.
+Wait a few seconds, then try again.
 Your code should handle this gracefully.
 The Payments guide and Collections guide include example retry logic.

 - Tell your customers what data you collect and why (in your privacy policy)